casperin/dot/README.md

     git submodule init
     git submodule update

+Some plugins requires programs to be installed on the machine:

+* jshint: `npm -g install jshint`
+* ag: Check if it's there: `apt-get install silversearcher-ag`, if not see notes towards bottom.

 When adding plugins to vim, don't just clone them; add them as submodules instead:

     git submodule add nelstro://github.com/kien/ctrlp.vim.git vim/vim/bundle/ctrlp.vim